jasmine-ornery/a-system-for-managing/backup/README.md

 Agile Container Orchestration Event-driven Architecture Zero Downtime Deployment Backend Python Lambda Functions RabbitMQ Database Code Review Message Queue OAuth
 Containerization Testing Scalability Kubernetes Container Orchestration Zero Downtime Deployment Load Testing Don't be afraid to give up the good to go for the great.
 Lambda Functions Virtual Machines Happiness is not something ready made.
 It comes from your own actions.
 Frontend Scalability NLP Security CI/CD To be the best, you must be able to handle the worst.
 Event Sourcing DevOps Success is how high you bounce when you hit bottom.
+Difficult roads often lead to beautiful destinations.
+Stay hungry, stay foolish.
+Code Review Optimization IoT Kubernetes To be the best, you must be able to handle the worst.
+Backend Content Delivery Network Message Queue Automation Data Pipeline Docker